kessler/node-bcat/README.md

 # node-bcat
-Pipe to browser utility, Very useful for log tail fun :)
+Pipe to the browser utility, Very useful for log tail fun :)

 Inspired by [bcat](https://github.com/rtomayko/bcat)